No. 609 Squadron RAuxAF: The modern era (2000–present day)

 The latest incarnation of the squadron was formed at RAF Leeming on 1 July 1998 and was originally named the Air Defence Support Squadron, the 609 number plate was granted on 1 October 1999.
 The squadron is no longer a flying Squadron, but instead has the role of Force Protection, it is employed to prevent or minimise the effects of enemy attack on RAF bases.

-The Squadron was deployed to Ali Al Salem as part of Operation Telic from February to August 2003.
-Furthermore, 15 of the Squadrons reservists were deployed to Al Udeid Air Base, Qatar.
-Over 50 of the Squadrons reservists were awarded the Iraq Medal.

-Since then, several Squadron members have deployed with Regular RAF Regiment Squadrons on operations in Iraq and Afghanistan.

-Currently the Sqn have another role, now in C-UAS (Counter Uncrewed Air Systems).

-The sqn now have a number of trained personnel to deploy and utilise these skills in the modern theater.
+The squadron deployed to Ali Al Salem as part of Operation Telic from February to August 2003.
+Furthermore, 15 personnel from the squadron were deployed to Al Udeid Air Base, Qatar.
+Over 50 of the squadrons' reservists were awarded the Iraq Medal.
+Since then, several squadron members have deployed with regular RAF Regiment squadrons on operations in Iraq and Afghanistan.
+Currently the squadron have another role in C-UAS (Counter Uncrewed Air Systems).
+The squadron now have a number of trained personnel to deploy and utilise these skills in the modern theatre.